syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 ### Create the cluster

-We'll create a second Kubernetes cluster with `kind`, and this cluster will be dedicated to running the Kratix workloads:
+We'll create a second Kubernetes cluster with `kind`, and this cluster will be dedicated to running the Kratix workloads.

+Create a new cluster:

 ```bash
 # make sure you are still in the "kratix" directory